 In one of the two living rooms an Ornella armchair in Japura velvet selected by the ROMO publisher identifies the reading corner, while in the other the Saint-Germain sofa creates a convivial space.

 The dining room with the Atomic table in smoked mirror creates plays of light by expanding the spaces.
 The windows and doors with the original friezes embellish the environment, well lit by the large windows.

-In the Master bedroom the Voyage d’un Nuit reigns supreme, in black shining leather in contrast with the bright and white environment.
+In the master bedroom the Voyage d’Une Nuit bed reigns supreme, in black shining leather in contrast with the bright and white environment.